sequi76/arxiv-gamer/README.md

 - Many ideas in how to convert this little game into a powerful tool for the community..

-- More work & volunteers are needed..
+- More work & volunteers are needed..(Human resources for Machine Learning...a paradox)

 Ezequiel (sequi@unsam.edu.ar)